A Trusted Friend in a Complicated World

 Everita Pane/Shutterstock

-There’s a reason why these friendly pups are the most popular in the United States.
-“They were bred to be cooperative when hunting and bringing ducks back to their owners,” says Katherine A. Houpt, VMD, PhD, professor emeritus of behavior medicine at Cornell University’s College of Veterinary Medicine.
-Their eagerness to please makes them oh-so-trainable, as do their smarts and even-tempered disposition.
-Just note that they require plenty of activity—like romps and games of fetch—to keep them fit and happy.
+There’s a reason why these friendly pups are among the most popular in the United States.
+“They were bred to be cooperative when hunting and bringing ducks back to their owners,” says Dr. Houpt.
+Their eagerness to please makes them oh, so trainable, as do their smarts and even-tempered dispositions.
+Just remember, a bored dog can be a destructive one, so make sure these active pups stay stimulated with plenty of activity—like romps and games of fetch—to keep them fit and happy.

 dog breeds whippet, greyhound hunting dog